Financial Aid Process

 2. File the FAFSA

-The FAFSA opens in December 2023 for the 2024-25 year, so you can begin it the year before you plan to enter college.
-Until it becomes available, you can use the Federal Student Aid Estimator.
+The FAFSA opens Oct.
+1 every year, so you can begin it the year before you plan to enter college.

 FAFSA is required to be considered for BJU scholarships and grants.
 File your FAFSA by March 1 for best consideration.